-Design Option in Display Options Windows can be grouped according to Macro Type and State of Macro.
-The display of design elements in Chip Canvas depends on both conditions met: the Macro Type and the State of macro.
-For example if you want to see 4LUT elements of your design, then you need to select both Movable & Placed Macro and 4LUT options as shown below.
+Design options in the Layers and Colors window can be grouped by Macro Type and State of Macro.
+The display of design elements in the Chip Canvas depends on both conditions met: the Macro Type and the State of Macro.
+For example, if you want to see 4LUT elements of your design, select the Movable & Placed Macro and the 4LUT options, as shown below.